maxbeber/deep-water/README.md

 ## Model Optimization

 The following strategies have been explored:

-1. Using Early Stopping and Adaptive Learning Rates;
+1. Using Early Stopping and Adaptive Learning Rates
-2. Using a bigger model (and dropout);
+2. Using a bigger model (and dropout)
-3. Using regularization (Batch Normalization);
+3. Using regularization (Batch Normalization)
-4. Using residual connections;
+4. Using residual connections
-4. Dealing with class imbalance using dice loss;
+4. Dealing with class imbalance using dice loss
-6. Refining label images using CRFs;
+6. Refining label images using CRFs
-7. Ensemble predictions.
+7. Ensemble predictions

 ## Dashboard